Sardine v

-Sardine v (or just Sardine) were an Australian post-punk band, formed in 1980 by Ian Rilen (X, Rose Tattoo) on guitar and vocals, and his then-wife, Stephanie Rilen (a.k.a.
+Sardine v (Sardine) were an Australian post-punk band, formed in 1980 by Ian Rilen (X, Rose Tattoo) on guitar and vocals, and his then-wife, Stephanie Rilen (a.k.a.
 Stephanie Falconer) on lead vocals and keyboards.
-They issued a single, "Sabotage" (1982), and an extended play, I Hate You (1983).
+They released a single, "Sabotage" (1982), and an extended play, I Hate You (1983).
 Other members included Johanna Pigott on bass guitar and Andrew Garton on saxophone.
 Sardine v disbanded in 1983.